Pool Pump Troubleshooting: Fix Common Problems

 Pool pump won’t start or turn on

-A completely dead pump, no sound, no movement, nothing, usually has one of four causes: the circuit breaker tripped, the timer is faulty, the start capacitor failed silently, or the thermal overload tripped from overheating.
+A dead pump, no sound, no movement, nothing, usually has one of four causes: the circuit breaker tripped, the timer is faulty, the start capacitor failed silently, or the thermal overload tripped from overheating.

 The first check is always the breaker panel.
 If the breaker is tripped, reset it once.
 If it trips again immediately, stop, that signals a short or motor fault.
 If the pump still does nothing after resetting, check whether the timer is in an “on” window.